Sticky Toffee Pudding

 Theirs were easy to heat, and so, so delicious.
 And caloric and carby… but there’s not much you can do about that aside from make a low carb, terrible version.
 I’d rather eat less of something amazing than more of something mediocre.

 A couple of weeks ago I had made a batch of caramel, based on the recipe I found at Serious Eats.
 The only change I would make to that recipe is to go ahead and remove the vanilla pod.
 The caramel is so thick, there’s really no way for it to continue to infuse over time.
-Anyways, since I have been on a baking tear, and I still had a bunch of caramel, and TJ’s Sticky Toffee Pudding popped into my head.
+Anyways, since I have been on a baking tear, and I still had a bunch of caramel, and the Sticky Toffee Pudding at Trader Joe’s popped into my head.
 I searched around the internet for an idea of where to start and came across one at ChowHound.
 And as I generally do, I use recipes as a starting off point for my own creation.

 You’ll find this recipe extremely simple to make, especially if you’ve already made caramel beforehand as it’s probably the most complicated (and not that complicated really, it just take up a lot of attention).
 The cake is moist, buttery, and the caramel is smooth, vanilla-y and amazing.